Or search by topic

 While students are working, circulate and observe any interesting methods that students are using.
-When the class is ready, bring them back together and invite those students with an interesting method to explain what they did to the rest of the group.
+When the class is ready, bring them back together and invite those students with an interesting method to explain what they did.

-"Here is some work done by groups of 15 year old students who were asked to find a formula to work out the strands needed for a size n cable."
+"Here is some work done by a group of students in another school, who were asked to find a formula to work out the strands needed for a size n cable."

 Arrange the class in groups of four, and hand out one of the four pictures from this worksheet to each student.

-"I'd like each of you make sense of the picture drawn by one of the groups and work out how to solve the problem using their diagram.
-Then when you are ready, you need to explain the method to the rest of your group.
-Finally, the group needs to decide which of the four approaches makes the most sense to you, and be prepared to justify your choice to the rest of the class."
+"I'd like each of you to make sense of the picture I have given you, and work out how to use it to solve the problem.
+Then, when you are ready, explain your method to the rest of your group.
+Finally, your group needs to agree on which of the four approaches makes the most sense to you, and be prepared to justify your choice to the rest of the class."